shravan20/jsonp/README.md

 2. Drag & drop JSON files directly
 3. Use tabs to organize multiple documents
 4. Toggle modes using the top buttons
+5. Reorder tabs using drag-and-drop
+6. Use keyboard shortcuts for faster navigation

 > **Note**: All data stays local - nothing is uploaded to servers